 There are many different options when it comes to length of rod.
 Some companies even go so short as offering a 6’ rod, yet others go for as long as physically possible (Tenkara) - some of these rods can be over 12’ long.

 There are clear advantages to a longer rod.
 With a longer rod, you will be able to control your drift easier.
 There will be less fly line on the water, which means you won’t be able to effectively fish certain runs and pools.

 The disadvantage would be that some streams have so much brush it makes casting a longer rod very difficult.
 There are ways around this of course; things such as the bow and arrow cast can be incredibly helpful and eliminate frustration while out on the water (as long as you don’t hook yourself).

 I’ve used 6’6” rods and I’ve fished Tenkara rods stretched out to 12 foot on the same piece of water, and I landed more fish with the longer rod.
 Your drift is undeniably better with a long rod.
-This means, your fly looks more realistic for longer when you use a longer rod.
-Of course, I’m not saying the only way to go is by using a Tenkara rod (though they have their place).
+This means that your fly looks more realistic for longer.
+Of course, I’m not saying the only way to go is by using a Tenkara rod, but they are certainly effective.
 My recommendation would be to start on a 7’6” rod or longer.

-If you have difficulty casting this length of a rod you should learn a bow and arrow cast, choke up on the grip, or try to fish that pool from a different angle.
+If you have difficulty casting this length of a rod, try learning a bow and arrow cast, choke up on the grip, or try to fish that pool from a different angle.

-This is a subject that is touchy.
-It must be said, you will develop a personal preference with your angling over time.
+7’6” is as short as I go.
+8’ or 8’6” is probably my favorite, but that’s me.
+As you get on the water and fish, you will develop a personal preference with your angling over time.
 You may disagree with my thoughts, but just know that my own preferences are for how I personally fish these small streams.